Ramnathnaik/namaste-react/netflix-gpt/README.md

 # Episode 15 - NetflixGPT - Building the core

 - We need to unsubscribe to the onAuthStateChange() event in the useEffect().
+- We will be using TMDB API for getting the movies details

+## TMDB API

+- Create an account in TMDB.
+- Create an API key.
+- Use the relavent APIs.

+## React.StrictMode

+- The network call will happen twice in this mode.
+- This happens only in dev.
+- React does this to find the inconsistancy in our project.

+## Build the relavent components

+- Use the redux toolkit for state management.

+# Episode 16 - NetflixGPT - Wrapping up

+## Build the GPT Search page

+- Use Open AI API key to build the search.

+Note: <></> this is react fragment.

+## Build multiple language pages

+## Add GPT Features to the app

+Note: For using env we need to add <b>REACT*APP*</b> for env variables.

+## Understanding memoization

+- If the data is already present and it can be used, we should not make API call to fetch the data again.

+## Making the app responsive using tailwind

+- By default all the styling will be applied to mobile devices.
+- If we want to make it tab and desktop, add:
+  - sm: -> For Tab
+  - md: -> For Desktop